rkierbel/42_printf/README.md

 The function returns the number of characters that it printed, or a negative value if some sort of error occurred (note errors do not cover undefined behaviour).

-What I got from this project : deep understanding of structures manipulation in C, variadic functions, enhanced string manipulation
+What I got from this project : deep understanding of structures manipulation in C, variadic functions, enhanced string manipulation.